aniruddha81/Gaali-Finder-v2/README.md

 ```

 ### 3️⃣ Build & Run the App
 Open the project in Android Studio, connect your device/emulator, and run the app.
+The apk file is in the release option.

 ## 📌 How It Works
 - **Admin-Only Uploads** – Only the admin can upload new clips to the remote server.